neo4jrb/activegraph/example/blog/README.md

 open a browser: http://localhost:3000

-===
+## Notice

-Notice, many features of the 2.x version are not implemented yet, such as relationship (but it is impl. in the neo4j-core layer), or more advanced index and search options.
+Many features of the 2.x version are not implemented yet, such as relationship (but it is impl. in the neo4j-core layer), or more advanced index and search options.